meltano/meltano/docs/src/guide/getting-started.md

 pip install .
 ```

 That's it!
-Meltano should now be available on your local environment.
+Meltano should now be available in your local environment.

 ## Step 2: Initialize a New Sample Project